Amy Casey Cooks

 Jump to:

-• why you'll love a grilled turkey
+• Why you'll love a grilling a whole turkey

-• how much turkey do I need per person?
+• How much turkey do I need per person?

-• how to thaw a frozen turkey
+• How to thaw a frozen turkey

-• how to cook a whole turkey on a charcoal grill
+• How to cook a whole turkey on a charcoal grill

-• how to cook a whole turkey on a gas grill
+• How to cook a whole turkey on a gas grill

-• grilled turkey tips
+• Amy's grilling a turkey tips

-• what to serve with grilled turkey
+• What to serve with grilled turkey

-• just one more thing
+• One more thing

 • Recipe

-why you'll love a grilled turkey
+Why you'll love a grilling a whole turkey

 • Free up oven space ~ Oven space takes a premium when preparing a holiday meal.
 Grilling a turkey frees up the often limited oven space needed to cook the many side dishes and desserts.